Burcot, Oxfordshire: Governance

-The village belongs to Clifton Hampden and Burcot parish, whose population was recorded in the 2011 Census as 662.
+The village belongs to Clifton Hampden parish.
 It has been part of the South Oxfordshire local-government district since Henley Rural District was incorporated into it in 1974.

+Burcott was formerly in the parish of Dorchester, in 1866 Burcott became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Clifton Hampden.

 Facilities

 Burcot lies on the main road from Dorchester to Abingdon, now the A415.
 Bus services are confined to schooldays.

 The village has a thatch-roofed pub, The Chequers, which has developed into a restaurant.
 The nearest retail facilities are at the shopping centre in Dorchester, less than two miles away.

 The former school is now a private house.
 The nearest primary school and church are at Clifton Hampden.
-Burcot is home to the business that developed the search engine "Ask Jeeves".